Alex-42-AI/Graphs-and-Trees/README.md

 ## Summary

 A library for working with graph and tree data structures.
 A graph is a data structure, consisting of nodes and links between some of them.
-There are different types of graphs, such as directed/undirected, weighted/unweighted and multigraphs.
+There are different types of graphs, such as graphs with or without loops, directed/undirected, weighted/unweighted and multigraphs.

 ## Implementation